ivotron/popper2-paper/paper/paper.md

 * Add plugins for engines like Kata container and Firecracker will allow running containers with the isolation guarantees of a VM.

 * Building, Caching, and Layering of images are currently taken care of by the underlying container engine.
-We plan to add an `image` attribute to our workflow syntax to make the building and pushing of images container-engine agnostic using tools like Kaniko and BuildKit that supports rootless image builds and makes builds efficient using their remote caching feature.
+We plan to add an `image` attribute to our workflow syntax to make the building and pushing of images container engine agnostic using tools like Kaniko and BuildKit that supports rootless image builds and makes builds efficient using their remote caching feature.

 **Acknowledgements**: This work was partially funded by the NSF Awards #OAC-1836650 (IRIS-HEP [^iris-hep]) and #CNS-1705021, as well as by the Center for Research in Open Source Software (CROSS)[^cross].